dotmesh-io/docs/hugo/content/install-setup/kubernetes-docker-for-mac.md

 +++
 draft = false
-title = "Installing on generic Kubernetes" synopsis = "Installing Dotmesh on a generic Kubernetes cluster" knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"
+title = "Install on Kubernetes on Docker for Mac" synopsis = "Installing Dotmesh on Kubernetes on Docker for Mac" knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"